Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-brings shape alive in a practical context and is a good way to reinforce properties of quadrilaterals.
+brings shape alive in a practical context.
+It is a good way to reinforce properties of quadrilaterals.
 By working in a group, children will have the opportunity to solve the problem collaboratively and valuable discussions may take place.

 Ideally, this activity is best done where there is space for pupils to stand up and move, for example in a hall, or a classroom with the furniture pushed to one side.
 If this isn't possible, then you could ask children to stand near their tables or lay the string on their tables.
 Wherever you are, learners will need to be in groups of four (or three).